 2) It lengthens the daily grind

 Most want to retire as early as possible, but being generous to a fault is keeping older Americans in the workforce longer.
-Even though making up less than a quarter of the nation’s labor force, workers over 55 filled nearly half of new jobs in 2018, according to an AARP study.
+According to an AARP study, workers over 55 filled nearly half of new jobs in 2018 even though they made up less than a quarter of the nation’s labor force.

 More cash flow out to unnecessary spending means punching that timeclock for a longer period of time.